zorbyte/Spile/.github/README.md

 ![Discord Shield](https://discordapp.com/api/guilds/702504330456072303/widget.png?style=shield)

-Spile is a Minecraft Java edition game server written in Typescript using Deno.
+Spile is a Minecraft Java edition game server and library written in Typescript and (soon) Rust using Deno.

 Check out issue [#1](../../issues/1) for more info.

 ## About

-Spile was originally written in Node.js, however it is being ported to Deno for latency benefits and to participate in a better ecosystem.
+Spile is a Minecraft Java Edition server that will in future sport all the features of other Minecraft servers such as Spigot.
+To make this possible in Deno, rust plugins will be used for resource heavy operations and TypeScript will be used for game logic.

+Spile will also be able to be used as a library to make minecraft bots in Deno.
+The server component is a long term project, and the Spile as library features will be developed in a "second-class" manner until the server is finished.

 ## Running Spile